Honoka Yahagi

 Honoka Yahagi (矢作 穂香, Yahagi Honoka), formerly known as Honoka Miki (未来 穂香, Miki Honoka), is a Japanese actress, fashion model and voice actress.
 Yahagi is best known for her role as Kotoko Aihara in Mischievous Kiss: Love in Tokyo and its sequel Mischievous Kiss 2: Love in Okinawa as Kotoko Irie.
-She's also known for portraying Mezool in the tokusatsu series Kamen Rider OOO.
+She is also known for portraying Mezool (Human State) in the tokusatsu series Kamen Rider OOO.

 Early life and career

 Yahagi was born on 7 March 1997 in Chiba Prefecture, Japan.
 She has an elder brother and sister.
 Yahagi was first scouted while visiting Disneyland with her family in 2008.
 In April 2009, Yahagi began working as an exclusive model for teen fashion magazine Love Berry.
 Yahagi's special skills include classical ballet and her favorite musical group are NEWS and TVXQ.

 In 2016, Yahagi changed her artist name from Honoka Miki to her birth name Honoka Yahagi because she wanted to honor the name she received from her parents.